 Sensory animal habitats -the same as 18!

-Food placemat – more experienced children can use the cloth placemats to learn to use, name and where to position their utensils.
+Food placemat – more experienced children can use cloth placemats to learn to use, name and position their utensils.

 And some more activities 🙂

-Drawing on the wall – put papers on the wall (newspapers will do just fine) and encourage your child to paint.
-Make sure to quickly DIY some edible natural paint (all you need is flour, a bit of salt and sugar and spices for natural color.)
+Drawing on the wall – put papers (newspapers will do just fine) and encourage your child to paint.
+Make sure to quickly DIY some edible natural paint (all you need is flour, a bit of salt and sugar, and spices for natural color.)

 Scooping games – take a spoon and scoop up objects from a water bowl.

-Helping with shopping – telling your child to fetch something on the bottom shelf or to help you in any way while shopping is an easy and rewarding activity for any toddler and it will help him/her learn a lot of new things.
+Helping with shopping – telling your child to fetch something on the bottom shelf or help you in any way while shopping is an easy and rewarding activity for any toddler, and it will help them learn a lot of new things.

-DIY toilet paper tubes and balls – simply stick a toilet paper tube and give your child any kind of ball to play with.
+DIY toilet paper tubes and balls – stick a toilet paper tube and give your child any ball to play with.

-Learning to pour liquid – this is for more agile toddlers, but you should try it – just be prepared for lots of spillages.
+Learning to pour liquid is for more agile toddlers, but you should try it – just be prepared for lots of spillages.

 Learning to drink with a straw – include a bottle with a straw and encourage your child to suck the liquid out.
-This way the child also practices his/her mouth muscles and breathing for speaking.
+This way, the child also practices their mouth muscles and breathing for speaking.

-Many of these activities are simple, and all of them are quite practical, and they do not require any specific educational knowledge – anyone in the family can practice them with their child.
+Many of these activities are simple, and all of them are quite practical.
+Moreover, they do not require any specific educational knowledge – anyone in the family can practice them with their child.

 To finish off this post, here are 2 Pinterest boards with similar topics and ideas for DIY toys:

 What do you think of teaching practical life skills to toddlers?
-Do you include Montessori-driven activities in your classroom?
+Do you include DIY Montessori activities in your classroom?
 What are some eﬃcient ways to practical life skills in your classroom?